You are using an outdated browser. Please upgrade your browser to improve your experience.

 In this case, you'd apply for a grant of letters of administration.

-You can find out more about the laws of intestacy, and how to apply for probate in this situation in our article on dying without a will.
+Find out more about the laws of intestacy, and how to apply for probate in this situation in our article on dying without a will.

 Other legal considerations